gozumi/abstract-data-types/readme.md

 Getting Started
 ================

-The individual abstract data types are instantiated from constructors that exist as properties of the _abstract-data-types_ module.
+The individual abstract data types are instantiated from factory functions that exist as properties of the _abstract-data-types_ module.
 The module can be accessed as follows.

 	var adt = require('abstract-data-types');

-You can instantiate individual abstract data types like this.
+The individual factory functions can be used to create instances of the abstract data types like this.

 	var q   = adt.createQueue();            // To create an empty Queue var ll  = adt.createLinkedList();       // To create an empty Linked List